Farm Report: Memphis Sweeps Into First Place Behind Mathews, Mendlinger

 Quinn Mathews, Memphis Redbirds

-Quinn Mathews is The Cardinal Chronicle’s Pitcher of the Day after throwing six shutout innings in Memphis’ 7-0 win over Norfolk.
+Quinn Mathews is The Cardinal Chronicle’s Pitcher of the Day after throwing six scoreless innings in Memphis’ 7-0 win over Norfolk.

-Mathews allowed three hits, walked one and struck out two while earning the win.
+Mathews allowed three hits, walked one and struck out two.
 He has now worked 12.1 consecutive scoreless innings and has allowed one earned run or fewer in three straight starts.

-The strikeout total was modest, but the command of the game was not.
-Mathews gave Memphis length, kept Norfolk off the board, and handed the bullpen a clean path to finish the shutout.
+The strikeout total was modest, but the control of the game was not.
+Mathews gave Memphis length, kept Norfolk off the board, and put the Redbirds in position to win the first game of a doubleheader they would eventually sweep.

 Old School Take

-The Redbirds swept a doubleheader, got six shutout innings from Quinn Mathews, a big day from Noah Mendlinger, a strong return to Triple-A from Victor Scott II, and moved into first place in the International League.
+Memphis swept a doubleheader, got six shutout innings from Quinn Mathews, a big game from Noah Mendlinger, a strong return from Victor Scott II, and moved into first place in the International League.

 Springfield had another night to forget.
-Peoria started fast but could not finish at South Bend.
-Palm Beach followed a 17-run outburst by getting shut out.
+Palm Beach followed a 17-run explosion by getting shut out.

 The Cardinal Chronicle, in association with Gateway Sports & MiLB Today